 A number of exemptions from withholding tax are available to Section 110 companies such as the quoted Eurobond exemption for securities which are quoted on a recognised stock exchange (subject to conditions).
 There is also no obligation to withhold tax in respect of interest paid by a Section 110 company to a person who is tax resident in an EU member state (other than Ireland), or in a country with which Ireland has signed a double tax treaty.
 In addition, Section 110 companies can take advantage of the “wholesale debt” exemption, which, inter alia, applies to debt instruments which are issued in denominations of not less than EUR500,000 and which mature within two years (subject to conditions).

-Where interest is profit dependent (or represents more than a reasonable commercial return), a Section 110 company is only entitled to claim a tax deduction for the interest if certain conditions are met (see discussion in 2.2 Taxes on SPEs).
+Where interest is profit dependent (or represents more than a reasonable commercial return), a Section 110 company is only entitled to claim a tax deduction for the interest if certain conditions are met (see discussion in the “Exceptions to Anti-avoidance Rules” section of 2.2 Taxes on SPEs).
 If these conditions are not met, the interest would be recharacterised as a non-deductible distribution and 25% dividend withholding tax may apply (subject to certain exceptions).

 The issue or transfer of securities, issued by a Section 110 company, is exempt from Irish stamp duty where the money raised by those securities is used in the course of its business.

 The activities of a Section 110 company are often exempt activities for the purposes of Irish VAT.
-However, if the Section 110 company's investments are located outside of the EU, partial VAT recovery may be available.
+However, if the Section 110 company’s investments are located outside of the EU, partial VAT recovery may be available.
 There are specific exemptions from Irish VAT in relation to investment management and corporate administration services provided to a Section 110 company.
+With effect from 1 March 2023, a Section 110 company that holds plant and machinery will not qualify for these exemptions.
 However, legal and audit services provided to a Section 110 company in Ireland will be subject to VAT.
-To the extent that a Section 110 company receives taxable services from outside of Ireland the company will be obliged to register for VAT and self-account for Irish VAT on those services on the reverse-charge basis at the standard rate (21% for the period 1 September 2020 to 28 February 2021 and thereafter 23%).
+To the extent that a Section 110 company receives taxable services from outside of Ireland the company will be obliged to register for VAT and self-account for Irish VAT on those services on the reverse-charge basis at the standard rate (23%).

 Legal opinions are generally provided by counsel to the issuer in a securitisation.
 The opinion typically addresses, in an Irish tax context:

 The accounting analysis is undertaken by accountancy professionals.
-Key considerations are balance sheet treatment of the transferred assets and consolidation for accounting purposes of the SPE into the originator's group.
-A securitisation may be considered on-balance sheet for accounting purposes and off-balance sheet at law.
+Key considerations are balance sheet treatment of the securitised assets and consolidation for accounting purposes of the SPE into the originator’s group.
+Securitised assets may be considered on-balance sheet for accounting purposes and off-balance sheet at law.

 No legal advice is provided on accounting matters.

-The SR imposes harmonised rules on due diligence, risk retention and disclosure for all securitisations and provides a framework for simple, transparent and standardised (STS) securitisations.
+The SR imposes harmonised rules on due diligence, risk retention and disclosure for all securitisations (as defined therein) and provides a framework for simple, transparent and standardised (STS) securitisations.
+Changes introduced in April 2021 as part of the EU’s COVID-19 recovery package (the Recovery Package) provide for the securitisation of non-performing exposures (NPEs) (with certain modifications to the general requirements on due diligence, risk retention and credit granting criteria) and STS on-balance-sheet synthetic securitisation.

 SR Article 7 requires the originator, sponsor and SPE to make available detailed information relating to the securitisation to the holders of a securitisation position, national competent authorities (NCAs) and, upon request, potential investors.
-They may designate one entity amongst themselves as responsible for this purpose – although market practice is still developing, it appears likely that SPEs will be designated.
+They may designate one entity amongst themselves – most commonly, the SPE – as responsible for this purpose.
+Although one entity is primarily responsible to perform this reporting, each of the originator, sponsor and SPE remain jointly responsible to ensure that the reporting requirements of the SR are complied with.
 The disclosure obligations include making available:

-For public deals, disclosures must be made via a securitisation repository – an entity registered with the European Securities and Markets Authority (ESMA) under the SR for that purpose.
-The means of disclosure for private deals is not prescribed.
-The ESMA Q&A on the Securitisation Regulation (ESMA33-128-563) confirms that, in the absence of any instructions or guidance from NCAs, reporting entities can use any arrangements that meet the conditions of the SR. Barring further guidance from the Central Bank of Ireland (the CBI), it is logical to assume that parties reporting to the CBI should use the same channels of communication as are used for CB Notifications (as defined below).
+For public deals, disclosures must be made via a securitisation repository registered with the European Securities and Markets Authority (ESMA).
+The means of disclosure for private deals is not currently prescribed.
+The latest ESMA Q&A on the Securitisation Regulation, published in October 2022, confirms that, in the absence of any instructions or guidance from NCAs, reporting entities can use any arrangements that meet the conditions of the SR. Barring further guidance from the Central Bank of Ireland (the CBI), it is logical to assume that parties reporting to the CBI should use the same channels of communication as are used for CBI Notifications (as defined below).

 See 4.4 Periodic Reporting.

-The Irish SR require the originator, sponsor or SPE – where one of them is located in Ireland – to notify the CBI of a securitisation within 15 working days of the first issue of securities (the CB Notification).
+Where an originator, sponsor or SPE is located in Ireland, the Irish SR require that party to notify the CBI of a securitisation within 15 working days of the first issue of securities (the CBI Notification).
 This notification must include:

 FVC Regulation and Section 18 CBA 1971

-A securitisation issuer rarely makes an offer of securities to the public.
-The obligations to publish a prospectus is usually triggered by listing on a regulated market.
-In such cases, the issuer must comply with the rules on format and content of a prospectus under prospectus law and applicable stock exchange listing rules.
+A securitisation issuer rarely makes an offer of securities to the public in the true sense.
+The obligation to publish a prospectus is usually triggered by listing the notes on a regulated market.
+In such cases, the issuer must comply with the rules on format and content of a prospectus under prospectus law and applicable stock exchange listing rules (which fall outside the scope of this chapter).

 A prospectus must contain the necessary information which is material to an investor for making an informed assessment of: